An Absolute Beginners Guide to Spacemacs for Academic Writing – Part 1

 The OSX and other layers should appear under your home folder at ~/spacemacs/.emacs.d/layers/

-I run Spacemacs both as an app and from the terminal:
+I run Spacemacs both as an app and sometimes from the terminal:

-$ emacs If I find that some features are slow in the app or I have problems in Terminal, I can close Spacemacs and run it the other way – It’s the same Spacemacs.
+$ emacs If you find that some features are slow in the app or you have problems in Terminal, you can close Spacemacs and run it the other way – It’s the same Spacemacs.
 The stability of the app is constantly improving.

 For the basic Emacs commands as implemented in Spacemacs I recommend using the key bindings discovery feature of Spacemacs.
 You might also like to print or refer to a copy of my compact cheat sheet: spacemacs_cheat_sheet